Resistance (Clock DVA song)

 "Resistance" is a song by the English post-punk band Clock DVA.
 It was the first single released in support of their third studio album, Advantage (1983).

 A music video was also released for "Resistance" in 1983.

-Reception
+Critical reception

 Martin Hebbert of the Black Country Evening Mail called "Resistance" a "dynamic track" with a "snappy dance floor beat", in an otherwise unenthusiastic review of Advantage.
 M.C. of the Burton Mail described the track as "electronic dance music for the 1940s" that would "have Humphrey Bogart tripping the light fantastic".